 - Attend a program to help build college readiness, such as Next Step, the College Internship Program, AIM and others.

 While a third of autistic students go to college, less than 20% of those who go straight to a four-year college successfully graduate on time.
-The majority of them receive disability accommodations in high school (e.g., extra time on tests) but do not disclose their diagnosis in college and do not receive accommodations there.
+The majority of them receive disability accommodations in high school (e.g., extra time on tests) but do not disclose their diagnosis in college and, as a result, do not receive accommodations there.
 In high school, the school is expected to provide services and ensure the student’s progress; in college, it is up to the student to seek out services (if needed) and make a plan for success.
 (See our article about accommodations in college.)

 The increased level of independence and amount of homework can be daunting for any college freshman, but for autistic students, it is sometimes insurmountable without help.

 Many colleges now offer programs specifically designed to help spectrum students succeed; see our Autism in College page for an extensive list.
 Here are a few examples:

 TCC can help determine whether your child is ready for college, find pre-college programs, seek disability accommodations, manage the stress of the application process and find the best fit for your child.
-Dr. Endlich, TCC’s founder, is an experienced psychologist who has raised an autistic child, led Asperger’s support groups, co-written a book on autistic adults and presented widely on autism.
+Dr. Endlich, TCC’s founder, is an experienced psychologist and autism dad who has led Asperger’s support groups, co-written a book on autistic adults and presented widely at conferences.
 Contact us today!